elestio-examples/open-webui/README.md

     login: [ADMIN_EMAIL]
     password: [ADMIN_PASSWORD]

+## Recommended Minimum Plan:
+At least 4 CPUs, 8 GB of RAM, and 50 GB of storage.

 ## About Software

 **Open WebUI** is an extensible, feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
 It supports various LLM runners, including Ollama and OpenAI-compatible APIs.